 Please take the time to review the policies, procedures, and calendar in this handbook.
-The final page must be signed by both student and parent and returned to Mr. Shuping by Friday, September 4th.
 Also, please take the time to visit the updated orchestra website for further information at www.verobeachorchestra.com.

 I am excited to be at Gifford Middle School and to see where the year takes us.
 I know that together we will create beautiful music.
 Please feel free to call or e-mail me at any time during the school year.
 My contact information is at the bottom of this page.
 If you are utilizing a school instrument, please submit payment as soon as possible with a \$75 check made out to Gifford Middle School or with cash.